khademohit/Linear-Regression/README.md

 # Linear-Regression

 Working on different two datasets

 First assignment is done on Delivery Time and Sorting Time.

 Second assignment is done on Salary Data.

-Found Model Accuracy By Different traformation.
+Found Model Accuracy By Using Different Transformation.